 For thousands of years we have told stories of the river that rushes underground from the bottom of Crater Lake, then floods into a powerful river that is a source of food as well as a symbol of birth and life and death.

-The river first gurgles then is born in a gush, rushing down the Cascades fast as a child's growth.
-Out of control through the Rogue River Gorge, the rapids roar and shout our stories.
+The river first gurgles then is born in a gush, rushing down the Cascades as fast as a child's growth.
+Out of control through the Rogue River Gorge, the rapids roar and scream our stories.

 The river rushes past the rock home of the creator, Hapkemnas.
 Children Maker.
 He has lived here since he breathed life into the Great Animal.
 He lives in a cave -- sharing his home with his oldest friends, the Rock People -- and he watches the river rush past, day after day, season after season, century after century.